 Plenty of Rest – Make adjustments to your lifestyle and home environment to ensure plenty of rest.

 Improve Hydration – Keep adequately hydrated to help keep the mucus in your lungs runny and easier to cough up.

 Avoid Irritants – Avoid smoky, dusty, pollen or environments with other irritants.

 Join a support group – call Lung Foundation Australia (Tel.
 1800 654 301) for information on a support group close to you.

 By using the AirPhysio device to clean the airway and condition the lungs, this will assist in the maintenance of Asthma.

 AirPhysio assists in 2 distinct ways:

-1. Firstly the clearance process of AirPhysio assists to clear any blockage or build-up of excess mucus through the 2 stage mobilization and elimination method.
+1. Firstly the clearance process of AirPhysio assists in clearing any blockage or build-up of excess mucus through the 2 stage mobilization and elimination method.

-2. Secondly, the vibration or flutter effect of the AirPhysio including the deep breathing method assist to condition the airway and assists to improve lung capacity through a physio therapy method of exercising the lungs, similar to exercise.
+2. Secondly, the vibration or flutter effect of the AirPhysio, including the deep breathing method assist in conditioning the airway and assists to improve lung capacity through a physiotherapy method of exercising the lungs, similar to exercise.